Site Index ll White City ll Women's Building ll Cassatt's Lost Mural ll Women Painters Index ll Women Sculptors II Nichols Home Page

 Clara Welles Lathrop (1853-1907)

-Clara Welles Lathrop was born in Massachusetts and studied art in New York at the Art Students League, in Brooklyn at the Pratt Institute, and in Paris with William Bouguereau and others.
+Clara Welles Lathrop was born in Massachusetts and studied art in New York at the Art Students League and in Brooklyn at the Pratt Institute with William Bouguereau and Tony Robert-Fleury.
 No other information is available online.

 Bertha Elizabeth Stringer Lee (1869/73?-1937)